RagnarGrootKoerkamp/BAPCtools/readme.md

 For custom validation, the code can read the input from `argv[1]`, the answer from `argv[2]` and the OutputValidator will still bind to the team output on `stdin`.

-### CheckTestData

-This repository has `checktestdata` as a git submodule.
-The tool looks for the `checktestdata/checktestdata` binary to validate `.ctd` files.

-TODO: Really we should find a better way to distribute this, potentially by putting the compiled binary in the repository.
-Also, since CTD is slow, we should probably add an additional validator flag that enables the CTD validators.